 - Mishandling the bees causing the release of pheromones.
 Accidentally drop a frame full of bees and you’ll see what I mean as they swarm in confusion.

-- During a nectar dearth there is a lack of nectar and pollen that takes a toll on the colony’s food stores.
+- During a nectar dearth there is a lack of nectar and pollen taking a toll on the colony’s food stores.
 Knowing that food supplies are down can make the bees more defensive of their remaining valuable resources.

 - Varroa mite or other pest infestations and diseases can negatively affect the mood of the colony.